 A fertilization regime every two weeks with a 50 percent diluted 20-10-10 food is an integral part of houseplant care of Colocasia.
 You may discontinue the fertilization during the winter months to allow the Colocasia to rest.
 Also, cut back on watering during this time and allow the soil to dry out slightly.

-Pots with tubers may be stored in the basement or garage with temps between 45-55 F. (7-13 C.) until the spring growing season and once temperatures have warmed.
+Pots with tubers may be stored in the basement or garage with temps between 45 and 55 degrees F. (7-13 C.) until the spring growing season and once temperatures have warmed.
 At that time, propagation via tuber root division may occur.

 Flowering of the indoor elephant plant is rare, although when grown outdoors, the plant may bear a small green sheathed yellow-green cone of flowers.